kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-variables-comments.md

 title: PHP Variables and Comments
 ---

+Variables and comments are widely used in PHP as a fundamental building block.

 ## Variables

 A variable is symbolic representation of a value.
 As its name suggest, it can "vary" overtime because it can point to different values.